chaoss/grimoirelab/CONTRIBUTING.md

 discussions, questions and answers, etc. Please, remember that developers in the channel won't always be available.
 However, anyone interested in the project is welcome to join the channel and start a discussion.

+### Adopters List

+You can publicly share how you or your organization are using GrimoireLab by adding an entry to the [ADOPTERS](./ADOPTERS.md) file.